sina-nabavi/secured-akka/README.md

 sbt
 ```
 First, export the project to a JAR file.
 You can use the `build artifacts` section of *IntelliJ* and access the JAR file in the *out* folder in the project directory.
+Copy the JAR file to your Akka application directory called lib.
 After that, import the JAR file in your Akka application.
 In IntelliJ, you can import it via `Project Structure -> Modules -> Dependencies -> +`.

 ### Writing Your Akka Application